rezar12/DREPAL-IPCITOOLSKIT-DOC/docs/source/Sequence_Import.rst

 Sequence Import
 ===============

-In the menu you will find all possible operations (see table of available operations), from importing files to emptying the analysis directory.
+All the analyses in DREPAL-IPCINGSTOOLSKIT are based on the import of sequences from clinical isolates and references.

 .. image:: Images/usagefree.jpg
   :width: 280